top of page

 • Pinterest

-Madeira is an Eldorado for hiking.
-An evergreen dream of absolute beauty.
-Experience the most impressive views of Madeira on this long-distance hiking trail and marvel at the mystical and misty landscape in the midst of pure nature.
-I found the tour magnificent.
-Chapeau!
+The Madeira Island Crossing is wild & adventurous: A true Eldorado awaits hikers on Madeira - an evergreen paradise of absolute beauty.
+On this long-distance hiking trail, you will experience Madeira's most impressive views and marvel at the mystical, mist-covered landscape in the midst of pure nature.
+I found the tour magnificent - Chapeau!

 Madeira Hiking